platformsh/platformsh-docs/docs/src/guides/django/deploy/customize.md

 ]
 ```

-[`ALLOWED_HOSTS`](https://docs.djangoproject.com/en/4.1/ref/settings/#allowed-hosts) defines the host names that your Django site can serve, and it is here where you would define not only `locahost`, but also the primary domain of the application.
+[`ALLOWED_HOSTS`](https://docs.djangoproject.com/en/4.1/ref/settings/#allowed-hosts) defines the host names that your Django site can serve, and it's here where you would define not only `locahost`, but also the primary domain of the application.

 On Platform.sh, every branch or pull request you create can become an active environment - a staging server where you can test revisions.
-When the environment is created a URL will be generated with the format `ENVIRONMENT_NAME-ENVIRONMENT_HASH.REGION.platform.site`, and you will need to add this suffix to `ALLOWED_HOSTS` to accomadate this pattern.
+When the environment is created a URL is generated with the format `ENVIRONMENT_NAME-ENVIRONMENT_HASH.REGION.platform.site`.
+Add this suffix to `ALLOWED_HOSTS` to accommodate this pattern.

 ### Decoding variables